Fire Clownfish

 SG135MED

-• Buy 2 for $67.91 each and save 10%
+• Buy 2 for $64.91 each and save 10%

-• Buy 4 for $64.14 each and save 15%
+• Buy 4 for $61.30 each and save 15%

-These are some of the easiest species of clownfish to breed in captivity and great success has been had in both the hatching and rearing of juveniles.
+These are some of the easiest species of clownfish to breed in captivity, and great success has been had in both the hatching and rearing of juveniles.
 What is interesting about these creatures is that they are all born sexless and will change into juvenile males based on social and environmental cues.
 The most dominant male will then transform into a female when there is an absence of one.

 The Fire Clownfish has a symbiotic relationship with the Bubble Tip Anemone.
-The anemone provides shelter from predators due to the clownfish's seemingly immunity to its stinging tentacles.
+The anemone provides shelter from predators due to the clownfish's seeming immunity to its stinging tentacles.
 In return, the clownfish will protect it from fish that prey on anemones.

-Tank Recommendations for the Fire Clownfish
+Tank Recommendations for the Clownfish Tomato

-Anemones are not essential to the survival of this species and in the absence of one live rock, coral or other structures can be substituted.
+Anemones are not essential to the survival of this species, and in the absence of one, live rock, coral, or other structures can be substituted.
 Lighting and water movement are not an issue, yet be sure to maintain at least one calmer area of the tank for feeding.
-Any substrate type is acceptable and the Fire Clownfish will tend to stay in the same vicinity of its host anemone/coral/rock only leaving it to feed and chase away other fish.
+Any substrate type is acceptable, and the Fire Clownfish will tend to stay in the same vicinity of its host anemone/coral/rock, only leaving it to feed and chase away other fish.

 Suitable Tank Buddies